chetan3061/user_friends_relation/README.md

 if many users found with the same name the result will be only for one user

-which will return the result in the below form
+The obtained  result is in the form of

 {'friends': ['chetan', 'siddhu', 'mouli'], 'suggested_friends': ['ravi', 'ram', 'shiva']}